markdbenson/dapper/README.md

 The remainder of this document defines how to configure Dapper, write content, develop templates, and create righteously static sites.

+## Usage

+*Dapper* allows you to transform simple text files into static websites.
+By installing the App::Dapper Perl module, an executable named `dapper` will be available to you in your terminal window.
+You can use this executable in a number of ways:

+    # Initialize the current directory with a fresh skeleton of a site
+    $ dapper [-solc] init

+    # Build the site
+    $ dapper [-solc] build

+    # Serve the site locally at http://localhost:8000
+    $ dapper [-solc] serve

+    # Rebuild the site if anything (source, layout dirs; config file) changes
+    $ dapper [-solc] watch

+    # Get help on usage and switches
+    $ dapper -h

+    # Print the version
+    $ dapper -v

 ## Features

 Features of Dapper are summarized as follows: